raindropio/help/docs/troubleshooting/open-multiple-links/index.md

 title: Can't Open Multiple Links at Once
 slug: /troubleshooting/open-multiple-links
 ---
-If nothing happen (or only one link is open) after you click on "Open in browser", probably your browser is blocking opening multiple tabs at once.
+If nothing happens (or only one link is open) after you click on "Open in browser", probably your browser is blocking opening multiple tabs at once.

 Check guide how to fix this for your browser below: